1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16

 What is Romans?

-Romans is a letter from Paul to the Christians in Rome.
+Romans is a letter which Paul wrote to the Christians in the city of Rome.

 What was the gospel which they would have brought back with them to Rome?